Hub

 Are conveyancers cheaper than solicitors?

-There’s not much difference between conveyancer and solicitors, as previously noted.
+There’s not much difference between conveyancers and solicitors, as previously noted.
 A conveyancer specialises in property law, while someone with the title of solicitor might be more well rounded.

 When it comes to price, finding lower-priced solicitors or conveyancers comes down to the firm you instruct.
-And while it’s always great finding a good deal, you want someone who is capable of performing the job above all else.
+And while it’s always great finding a good deal, you want someone who is capable of performing the job above all else (Molo can help here, and more on that later).
 Buying a property can be lengthy and complicated.
 The cheapest option might not be the best.

 Can conveyancing be fast tracked?